loiSvelasco/sdoin-dts/readme.md

 ## Enhanced Document Tracking System for SDOIN

 This project aims to improve the current tracking system used in the Schools Division of Ilocos Norte.
+The eDTS achieves better organization of documents by visualizing your current physical arrayed documents in a user-friendly, digital approach.

+This project also aims to optimize the tracking process, enabling bulk releasing and receiving for units with a lot of documents to work on for improved efficiency.

+An added feature of the eDTS is the ability for users to scan the documents to automatically receive it without having to type the tracking no. (Typing is still supported)
 ### Table of Contents
 - [Account](#1-account)
     - [Creating an account](#creating-an-account)